obogomaty/nginx-k8s-stack/README.md

-# NGINX App Kubernetes Helm Chart
+# OpenResty App Kubernetes Helm Chart

-This project provides a production-ready, DevOps-focused Kubernetes deployment for an NGINX application, using Helm for templating and environment promotion.
+This project provides a production-ready, DevOps-focused Kubernetes deployment for an OpenResty application, using Helm for templating and environment promotion.

 ## Features
 - **Helm Chart** for easy templating and deployment